The Battle For Dawn, Part 1: The Making Of A North American Natural Gas Super Glut

 Very low and negative prices could signal that either storage/logistical capacity is severely inadequate and/or the provincial markets are severely oversupplied.

-A large body of opinion believes that logistical bottlenecks and lack of take-away optionality are at the root of this volatility, as if the problem was not enough take-away infrastructure.
+A large body of opinion believes that logistical bottlenecks and lack of takeaway optionality are at the root of this volatility, as if the problem was not enough takeaway infrastructure.
 While flooded provincial markets are the proximate cause for low and negative commodity prices, logistical constraints are only symptomatic of a much more profound supply-demand imbalance.
 Indeed, a survey of Canadian producers' forward production guidance indicates that North America may be at the precipice of a renewed natural gas supply glut.

 Logistical Constraints Only Part of the Problem...